tendant/simple-process/README.md

 - Use `core/runner.AsyncRunner` with an `adapters.Bus` implementation to fan jobs out to external workers.
 - Compose runners with tracing/logging adapters so cross-cutting concerns stay outside UoW code.

+## Embedding in Your Service
+- Add the module: `go get github.com/tendant/simple-process@latest` for Go services, or install the Python SDK (`PYTHONPATH=sdk/python` during development) for worker code.
+- Inject adapters that reflect your infrastructure (e.g., S3-backed storage, Dynamo metadata, Kafka/NATS bus) while keeping UoWs oblivious to deployment details.
+- Register or import your UoWs (`uows/go/...`, `uows/python/...`) and execute them via `SyncRunner` (inline) or `AsyncRunner` (queue-based) depending on latency and durability needs.
+- Persist the returned `contracts.Result` by patching metadata, recording artifacts, or chaining additional jobs; use transports/handlers to publish follow-up CloudEvents if required.
+- Cover the workflow with tests: reuse the async example as an integration template and mirror the Python test command for multi-language validation.

 ## Extending the Library
 - Implement additional transports (Kafka, NATS, SQS) under `transports/` by translating incoming jobs into `contracts.Job`.
 - Provide concrete adapters in `core/adapters/*` to integrate with your blob store, metadata service, or observability stack; the in-memory bus and metadata adapters double as reference implementations.